-Lights Issue The power light is flashing and the resume light is off.
-The printer is preparing to print.
-No action is required.
-The light will stop flashing when the printer has received all data.
-The connection and error lights flash for five seconds.
-The printer has lost connection with the camera.
+Lights Issue The power light is flashing and the resume The printer is preparing to print.
+No action is light is off. required.
+The light will stop flashing when the 5000 printer has received all data.
+The connection and error lights flash for The printer has lost connection with the five seconds. camera.
 Unplug and replug the camera.
-The power light is on, and the resume light is flashing.
-Printer jam.
-See Clearing a printer jam .
-The left cartridge light is on, and right cartridge light is off.
-Low ink.
-See Replacing an ink cartridge.
-The left cartridge light is on, and the right cartridge light is flashing.
-Dirty ink cartridge.
-See Cleaning an ink cartridge .
-The connection light is on, and the error light is flashing.
-The camera is not set to the correct mode for transferring photos.
+The power light is on, and the resume light Printer jam.
+See Clearing a printer jam . is flashing.
+The left cartridge light is on, and right Low ink.
+See Replacing an ink cartridge. cartridge light is off.
+The left cartridge light is on, and the right Dirty ink cartridge.
+See Cleaning an ink cartridge light is flashing. cartridge.
+The connection light is on, and the error The camera is not set to the correct mode for light is flashing. transferring photos.
 Change the camera mode